down arrow

 Rather than investing time and money into learning how to use a new UX research tool every week, work with the tools you already have.
 The world of UX research changes quickly, and so do user testing tools to support the ever changing UX landscape.

 User testing tools change and improve so often that each year our annual Tools Map keeps getting longer, more detailed, and more complex to reflect these changes.
-In case you missed it, our fourth annual UX Research Tools Map is an illustrated guide to the current UX landscape and provides deeper insight into new and common UX tools.
+In case you missed it, our annual UX Research Tools Map is an illustrated guide to the current UX landscape and provides deeper insight into new and common UX tools.
 It’s a great resource to see what kind of tools are out there and to stay up-to-date.

 Maybe you’re a small research team of three people, or maybe you’re blessed with an extensive team of researchers at a large organization.
 Regardless of your budget, team size, or bandwidth, your current user testing toolstack should help you scale or democratize research efforts.
 Use the Tools Map to help you get familiar with the secondary, tertiary, and alternative use cases for different UX research tools— because not every tool is built the same.